Feral Druid PvP Rotation and Playstyle (Dragonflight 10.2)

 Maim puts a bleed on the enemy and also stuns them.
 If your team is lacking stuns, this will be the stun used on the target your team is focusing.

 Rip is an important bleed that deals more damage over time based on how many Combo Points were spent on it.
-This should be used if your team's overall strategy is about consistent damage across all enemies, rather than single-target damage.
+Ensure that you have Rip on as many enemies as possible to maximize

 Before Gates Open